deliveroo/deliveroo.engineering/sustainable-testing.md

-- Stubbing out methods on the object being tested is a symtom of bad internal APIs or poor coupling.
+- Stubbing out methods on the object being tested is a symptom of bad internal APIs or poor coupling.

-- Testing private methods is often a symtom of "god objects".
+- Testing private methods is often a symptom of "god objects".

 - Stubbing private method is a combination of the above :)